yka134/StormHacks2025KeyEncypt/README.md

 5. Before sending message, use Ctrl+Shift+E (or Cmd+Shift+E for Mac) to copy the encrypted message to clipboard
 6. Remove original message (Ctrl+a, backspace) and paste (Ctrl+v)
 7. Begin sending encrypted messages to friend
-8. Press *Decrypt Text on Screen* to visually decrypt messages on your screen, friend is also able to do so (does not change the actual message)
+8. Press *Decrypt Text on Screen* to visually decrypt the encrypted messages on your screen.
+Your friend is also able to do the same.
+(The original encrypted message is still there, it just 'appears' to be encrypted only to you)
+9. Continue to Decrypt messages, and refresh if you wish to undo the decryptions